konstructio/kubefirst/docs/explore/terraform.md

 <sub>_[Do you want help to improve this answer?](https://github.com/kubefirst/kubefirst/discussions/1191)_</sub>

-### How can I use atlantis to add a new user on my github backed installation?
+### How can I use Atlantis to add a new user on my GitHub backed installation?

 #### Create a Commit and Pull Request